South Western Railway trains may be 'cancelled' or 'delayed' throughout the day - why

-Hampshire trains: South Western Railway report trains may be 'cancelled' or 'delayed' throughout the day
+Hampshire trains: South Western Railway report trains may be 'cancelled' or 'delayed' today as amended timetable issued

-Rail passengers may be subject to more turmoil today as they face train cancellations and delays.
+Rail passengers will be subject to more turmoil today as they face train cancellations and delays.

 South Western Railway (SWR) report that disruption is likely throughout its services.
 This is due to many of their diesel locomotives requiring repairs ‘at the same time’.